 Intel’s Myriad X VPU is the third generation and the most advanced VPU from Movidius.
-Intel’s Myriad X VPU for the first time in its class features the Neural Compute Engine, a specialized hardware AI accelerator for deep neural network deep-learning inferences.
+The Myriad X VPU, for the first time in its class, features the Neural Compute Engine, a specialized hardware AI accelerator for deep neural network deep-learning inferences.

-The Myriad X VPU has and a native 4K image processor pipeline with support for up to 8 HD sensors connecting directly to the VPU.
-As with Myriad 2, the Myriad X VPU is programmable via the Myriad Development Kit (MDK) which includes development tools, frameworks, and APIs to implement custom vision, imaging and deep neural network workloads on the chip.
+The Myriad X VPU has a native 4K image processor pipeline with support for up to 8 HD sensors connecting directly to the VPU.
+As with Myriad 2, the Myriad X VPU is programmable via the Myriad Development Kit (MDK), which includes development tools, frameworks, and APIs to implement custom vision, imaging, and deep neural network workloads on the chip.

 How to use VPUs to power AI vision systems

-Movidius Neural Compute Stick 2 (NCS) is a tiny fanless USB deep-learning device that is built on the latest Intel Movidius Myriad X VPU.
-Those Vision Processing Units are used to power scalable, always-on computer vision applications at the edge.
+Movidius Neural Compute Stick 2 (NCS) is a tiny fanless USB deep-learning device built on the latest Intel Movidius Myriad X VPU.
+Those Vision Processing Units are used to power scalable, always-on computer vision applications at the edge (Edge Intelligence).

 If you want to learn more about other computer vision topics, we recommend you to read the following articles: